InvictusNavarchus/eutropius-breviarium/src/watson_en.md

 (1) After the lapse of a year, Fabricius was sent out against Pyrrhus, the same who, when he was before among the ambassadors, could not be won with a promise of the fourth part of his kingdom.

 (2) As Fabricius and the king had their camps near to each other, the physician of Pyrrhus came to Fabricius by night, offering to despatch Pyrrhus by poison, if he would promise him some remuneration; upon which Fabricius ordered that he should be taken back in chains to his master, and that information should be given to Pyrrhus of the proposals which the physician had made against his life.
-The king, struck with admiration of his conduct, is reported to have exclaimed on the occasion,
+The king, struck with admiration of his conduct, is reported to have exclaimed on the occasion:

 (3) "That excellent Fabricius is a man who can less easily be diverted from the path of honour, than the sun from its course."
 Pyrrhus then departed for Sicily.
 Fabricius, after defeating the Samnites and Lucanians, obtained a triumph.